 Your Prescription Drug List (PDL)* The PDL* includes the most commonly used medications and groups them on tiers, representing the cost you pay.
 This cost is decided by your employer or health plan.
 Tiering medications makes it easy for you to find other options that will help you save money if the drug you are taking is on a higher tier.
 It's more than a list of drugs, and can help you manage your costs and find other medication options.

-IMPORTANT - These PDLs do not apply to all plans.
-Log on to myuhc.com to learn about your specific benefit coverage
+IMPORTANT - The above UnitedHealthcare standard PDLs and SignatureValue HMO Formulary do not apply to all plans.
+If you are a member, log in to myuhc.com to learn about your specific benefit coverage.

 As part of Health Care Reform, health plans must cover certain Preventive Care Medications at no cost to you when: